sagacious-satadru/PicaOS_assignment/README.md

 To interact with this MCP server through Claude desktop:

-- "Store these job listings: Software Engineer, Product Manager, Data Scientist"
+- "Store these job listings: Software Engineer, Product Manager, Data Scientist by searching for them using my Pica connection with Firecrawl"
-- "Format the following job listings with timestamps: Junior Developer, Senior Developer"
+- "Format the following job listings with timestamps: Junior Developer, Senior Developer, and then store them into a page in Notion, using my Pica connection"
-- "Show me all the job listings I've previously saved"
+- "Show me all the job listings I've previously saved in Notion"

 ## Troubleshooting